lxgr-linux/buildaur/README.md

 # Installation

-First the 'PKHBUILD' should be cloned from the AUR
+First the 'PKGBUILD' should be cloned from the AUR

 $ git clone https://aur.archlinux.org/buildaur.git